This is an updated post

-Butler also recommends getting your CV professionally formatted by a graphic designer “using a site like fiverr means this can be done really cheaply, for as little as $10”.
+She also recommends getting your CV professionally formatted by a Graphic Designer.
+“Using a site like fiverr means this can be done really cheaply, for as little as $10."

 3. Provide social media links

-If you have a professional LinkedIn page (and you must!), a career-friendly blog or Facebook page, do include all of them in your CV.
-This provides your employer with extra collateral that can showcase your profile and is especially telling in creative industries.
+Having a professional LinkedIn page is a must, but if you also have a career-friendly blog or Facebook page that is relevant to the job you're applying for, then you should include all of them in your CV.
+This provides your employer with extra collateral that can showcase your profile, especially in creative industries.

 4. Explain career gaps

 If you have taken off 6 months to complete your MBA, had a baby or traveled South America, do mention it in writing.
-A simple line will do and can avoid awkward questions in the interview phase.
+A simple line will do.

 5. Don’t worry about including references… yet

-Butler says that employers should not be contacting your contacts until the very last phase of the interview process and not without your written consent.
-This is why you can save space by leaving these details out of your CV during the initial job hunt phases.
+Employers should not be contacting your contacts until the very last phase of the interview process and not without your written consent.
+This way you can save space by leaving these details out of your CV during the initial job hunt phases.

 6. Include a strong career summary

-It’s no longer called an objective statement but rather, a summary statement, personal summary or professional profile.
-A solid overview paragraph that highlights your skills and focus, sets the tone for the rest of your information and your chance to shine.
+Summary statement, personal summary or professional profile: whatever you call it, these words all mean the same thing.
+This is a solid overview paragraph that highlights your skills and focus, sets the tone for the rest of your information and is your chance to shine.